publiccodenet/smart-cities-public-code/index.md

 ### Vurb BV

 Design and development partner, wants to concretize the formation of our public service Foundation around this process, looking for models and processes for the deployment of public software.

-Identification of stakeholders
-Inviting stakeholders to workshops
-Development of Guides
-Contributing to Research Agenda
+Identifies stakeholders.
+Invites stakeholders to workshops.
+Develops Guides.
+Contributes to the Research Agenda.